 - Quoted in Fort Myers News-Press: Economist says outlook improving, but slowly

 - Quoted on the Vanguard website: I'm single.
 Do I really need a financial plan?

 - Quoted in the New York Post: The secret life of Liz Taylor's daughter

 - Quoted in Maryland Community News Online: Fight or flight: Theories on why Marylanders move elsewhere

-Julie Ann Garber, Esq. attended Allegheny College in Meadville, PA, where in 1988 she received her B.S. in biology, magna cum laude, Phi Beta Kappa.
+Julie Ann Garber, J.D. attended Allegheny College in Meadville, PA, where in 1988 she received her B.S. in biology, magna cum laude, Phi Beta Kappa.
 Julie attended Duquesne University School of Law in Pittsburgh, PA, and received her J.D. in 1994.
 She is admitted to practice law in Pennsylvania (1994 - currently inactive), Maryland (1995) and Florida (2002).

 By Julie Garber:

 I have a thorough love for what I do and enjoy sharing my knowledge and experience with anyone willing to listen.
 I view estate planning not as a one time transaction but as a life long process that must change as the law, clients, and lawyer change.
-With this as a back drop, one of my professional goals is to convince people to see lawyers in a different light by making them understand the real value that their estate planning attorney can add to their lives and to the lives of their families.
+With this as a back drop, one of my professional goals is to convince people to see lawyers in a different light by making them understand the real value that their estate planning attorney can add to their lives and the lives of their families.
 I want my readers to see their estate planning attorney not only as their lawyer, but as their trusted advisor.

 You may contact me via email: firstname.lastname@example.org.
-However, please note that due to the volume of emails I receive and the restrictions placed on attorneys by state bar rules and the attorney-client privilege, I may not be able to personally respond to your inquiry.
+However, please note that due to the number of emails I receive and the restrictions placed on attorneys by state bar rules and the attorney-client privilege, I may not be able to personally respond to your inquiry.